Jen999/tick-tock/docs/testingGuide.md

 # Testing Guide
-This page supplements the [develop guide](developerGuide.md) and provides more information about the methodology for testing.
+This page supplements the [developer guide](developerGuide.md) and provides more information about the methodology for testing.

+To head back, click [here](./developerGuide.md)

 ## How to run tests
 There are two main ways to run tests.